Rafael Nadal Coasts to 2018 French Open Title with Win over Dominic Thiem

 Its so incredible that Nadal and Roger Federer improved there backhands, starting in 2016, more depth, harder, more confident, swing it out.
 That's why RN and RF continue to be the best ever, hands down

-Instead, Thiem was left to try and swing for the fences with his booming serve and forehand.
-But against an opponent of Nadal's caliber, a lack of variance in his game plan proved crippling.
+Thiem was left to try to swing for the fences with his booming serve and forehand.
+But against Nadal, a lack of variance in his game proved crippling.
 Nadal finished with 24 unforced errors compared to Thiem's 42, and he racked up a 16-8 advantage in net points.

 Advantage: Rafa.

-Despite Loss, Thiem Will Have his Time in Spotlight
+Despite Loss, Thiem Will Have Time in Spotlight

 Still, it's not all doom and gloom for Thiem.

-In fact, there are plenty of reasons to be optimistic moving forward.
+In fact, there are plenty of reasons to be optimistic.

-While it may be a few years until Nadal is no longer at the peak of his powers on clay, Thiem looks like a worthy successor to the Spaniard.
+While it may be a few years before Nadal is no longer at the peak of his powers on clay, Thiem looks like a worthy successor to the Spaniard.

 And Nadal knows it.